calcmogul/controls-engineering-in-frc/README.md

 * Inkscape (to convert SVGs to PDF)
 * ghostscript (to reduce size of final PDF for publishing)

-Python Control can be installed via your system's package manager or via pip.
+### Installing Python Control

+Python Control can be installed via pip3.
 For better root locus plots, build and install Python Control from its Git repo at https://github.com/python-control/python-control instead of using 0.7.0 from pypi.python.org.

 ```
 git clone git://github.com/python-control/python-control
-pip install --user ./python-control
+pip3 install --user ./python-control
 ```

-## Build
+## Compiling the book

 After installing the dependencies, just run `make`.
 By default, two files will be generated: state-space-guide.pdf, which has uncompressed images (way higher